Monalisha-Roy/pharma-supply-chain/README.md

 - **Distributor** – Transfers batches down the supply chain
 - **Healthcare Provider** – Verifies and dispenses medicine
 - **Regulator** – Monitors and approves participants

+### There is Firebase configurations as we planned to use them for normal users verification, but since we didn't use any off-chain storage system, all the data is stored on chain and the user needs connect to the blockchain to retrieve the batch related details.